Couchbase-Ecosystem/cbl-reactnative-docs/docs/DataSync/remote-sync-gateway.md

 ### Default Collection

-When upgrading Couchbase Lite to 3.1, the existing documents in the database will be automatically migrated to the default collection.
+When upgrading Couchbase Lite to >= 3.1, the existing documents in the database will be automatically migrated to the default collection.

-For backward compatibility with the code prior to 3.1, when you set up the replicator with the database, the default collection will be set up to sync with the default collection on Sync Gateway.
+For backward compatibility with the code prior to >= 3.1, when you set up the replicator with the database, the default collection will be set up to sync with the default collection on the server.

 #### Sync Couchbase Lite database with the default collection on Sync Gateway